TheRealWaldo/ha-optimal-humidity/README.md

 ## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)
+If you want to contribute to this integration, please read the [Contribution guidelines](CONTRIBUTING.md)

 [commits]: https://github.com/TheRealWaldo/ha-optimal-humidity/commits/main